Qixuga/syncplaces/README.md

 syncplaces
 ==========

-syncplaces - Firefox bookmark and accessdata syncronisation with own ftp/http server support
+syncplaces - Firefox Extension with bookmark and accessdata syncronisation, usw your own ftp/http(s) server.
+Thanks to Andy Halford for development.
+The project from Andy is discontinued.

 Subfolder: